cory-simpson-dev/our-list/README.md

 I laid the groundwork for Our List with node.js, express, and the EJS templating engine.
 The data is stored in a single collection on a shared MongoDB cluster.
 The privacy is a non-issue since currently only my wife and I use the application.
 In essence, it is a rather simple CRUD application with users being able to create and delete task items and post time-stamped messages.

 A mobile-first approach was used for the design.
 Flexbox played a huge factor in keeping the design as simple as possible.
+The single page design started with a chat at the bottom, and the toggle-able lists in the mid-top section.
+An additional form was created so the form interface of each list wasn't crowded.

 See future considerations for Our List in the Roadmap section below.